The information below gives you an overview of some of the key documents that explain the role, remit and purpose of the new Integration Authorities:

 Like Strategic Plans, Locality Plans are expected to be live documents that are updated to incorporate new learning and to reflect changes in the local service landscape.
 Locality arrangements are still in their infancy in most areas, but we expect to see some activity around reviewing and updating the content of plans as Locality Planning Groups begin to bed in.

 Where areas have produced separate locality plans you will find a link to these in the localities section of our integration arrangements spreadsheet but you will need to look at the relevant section of the Strategic Plan for most areas.
-Any consultation and engagement activity related to its further development is highlighted on our spreadsheet and on the local integration activity section of this website, and is also reported in our regular Bulletin and newsletter.
+Any consultation and engagement activity related to further development of these plans can be found on the consultations and redesign activities page on our website.

 Information Locality Plans MUST contain